Border art: Swoon (artist)

 Another artist is American born street artist, swoon, who has worked on the separation barrier as one of the few prominent female artists that have influenced the male dominated world of street art.
-Swoon is instrumental to creating a female narrative in this increasingly studied area of art.
 Many of her pieces depict women as the key figures and protagonists of their respective compositions and ultimately gives another perspective to the border art phenomenon.

 Her border art on the separation barrier focuses on the characteristics of scale and location, causing the viewer to comprehend the sheer size of the wall in relation to the body.
-Swoon explains why scale is important to her by saying, " '...I think it's important that people understand the scale of it because it helps in understanding the grotesque power imbalance that the Palestinian people are facing.' " By creating this contrast in size of the viewer to her art work, it causes the individual to question the wall, bring attention to it, and consider the lengths Israel has taken to protect itself from external forces.

 One of her works that demonstrates this concept is that of her Lace-Weaving Woman, here the subject rises about halfway up the wall and looks as if she weaving her skirt.
 The action of weaving here implies a sense of unity, and in its context is juxtaposed as the wall is symbolized as division.
-Other pieces by Swoon have been focusing on location such as creating art where a Palestinian youth had placed a Palestinian flag at the top of the barrier and then was subsequently arrested by Israeli officials.
-Swoon has not given definitive meanings behind her work, and allow the viewers to interpret these spaces where she has worked and how her art has changed it, if at all.